Mjz86/c_colon/mcc.md

  // 1 : dll_comparable_address vs no_dll_comparable_address
  // 2 : interpositioned vs no-interposition
  // 3 : dllimport vs dllexport
+  //if  no-interposition and dllexport and no_dll_comparable_address pointer is the offset of the function adress reletive  to offset 0
+ //  if its interpositioned and dllexport and no_dll_comparable_address , pointer is the offset of the reserved static atomic storage for the address of the function reletive  to offset 0
-  //if  no-interposition and dllexport pointer is the offset of the function adress reletive  to offset 0
+ //if  no-interposition and dllexport and dll_comparable_address pointer is the offset of the function pointer reletive  to offset 0  , this function pointer has the function adress reletive  to offset 0
- //  if its interpositioned and dllexport, pointer is the offset of the reserved static atomic storage for the address of the function reletive  to offset 0
+ //  if its interpositioned and dllexport and dll_comparable_address ,   pointer is the offset of the reserved static atomic storage pointer for the address of the function reletive  to offset 0 , this storage pointer has the reserved static atomic storage for the address of the function reletive  to offset 0
 // if no-interposition and dllimport    pointer is the offset of the function pointer reletive  to offset 0
- //  if its interpositioned and dllimport, pointer is the offset of the reserved static atomic storage pointer for the address of the function reletive  to offset 0
+ //  if its interpositioned and dllimport  , pointer is the offset of the reserved static atomic storage pointer for the address of the function reletive  to offset 0

  // write only once in initilization, then make readonly section: